barischrooneyj/progress/README.md

 `stack build --file-watch --fast`, or `ghcid` from the `backend` directory for a faster type check without building.

-After building you can run the server with `stack exec backend-exe`.
+After building you can run the server with `stack exec backend-exe dev`.
 Visit `localhost:8081/region/all` to confirm all is well.

 To enter an interactive database session run `./interact.sh`.
 This will land you